-type of breast cancer that can be difficult to detect and challenging to treat is the focus of a new program at Memorial Sloan Kettering Cancer Center (MSK).
-Known as lobular breast cancer (LBC), it’s the second most common breast cancer and is also called invasive lobular carcinoma (ILC).
+Because lobular breast cancer (LBC) is a type of breast cancer that can be difficult to detect and challenging to treat, it is the focus of a special program at Memorial Sloan Kettering Cancer Center (MSK).
+Also called invasive lobular carcinoma, it is the second most common breast cancer.

-“This kind of breast cancer has its own unique features, which require a different approach to screening, diagnosis, and treatment,” says MSK breast oncologist Sherry Shen, MD
+“LBC is a kind of breast cancer that has its own unique features, which require a different approach to screening, diagnosis, and treatment,” says MSK breast oncologist Sherry Shen, MD.

-Dr. Shen, MSK breast surgeon Anita Mamtani, MD, and MSK breast pathologist Fresia Pareja, MD, co-direct the new Lobular Breast Cancer Program at MSK.
-Their goal is to improve outcomes for people with LBC and conduct more research into the biology of the disease.
+Dr. Shen, MSK breast surgeon Anita Mamtani, MD, and MSK breast pathologist Fresia Pareja, MD, PhD, co-direct the new Lobular Breast Cancer Program at MSK.
+Their goals are to improve outcomes for people with LBC and to conduct more research into the biology of the disease.

 Drs.
 Shen and Mamtani answer common questions about lobular breast cancer and discuss essential differences in diagnosis and treatment.

-Lobular breast cancer forms in the lobules, which are the small round sacs that make breast milk.
-LBC accounts for about 15% of all breast cancers.
+Lobular breast cancer accounts for about 15% of all breast cancers.
 This year, more women will be diagnosed with LBC than ovarian and cervical cancer combined.

-How is invasive lobular breast cancer different than ductal breast cancer?
+How does invasive lobular breast cancer differ from ductal breast cancer?

 What are the symptoms of lobular carcinoma?

-“People with LBC might feel a vague sensation, fullness, engorgement, or firmness in their breasts, or notice redness, skin or nipple changes, or discharge from the nipple,” says Dr. Mamtani.
+“People with lobular breast cancer might feel a vague sensation, fullness, engorgement, or firmness in their breasts, or notice redness, skin or nipple changes, or discharge from the nipple,” Dr. Mamtani says.
 “Those are the most common signs in patients with an advanced lobular breast cancer that’s been hiding in their breast for a long time.”

-Ductal breast cancer, however, often forms a lump that’s visible on a screening mammogram and sometimes felt during a breast exam.
+In contrast, ductal breast cancer often forms a lump that’s visible on a screening mammogram and sometimes felt during a breast exam.

 The symptoms of invasive lobular breast cancer include changes to these areas:

-When LBC is caught early, most people will have no symptoms, adds Dr. Mamtani.
+When LBC is caught early, most people will have had no symptoms, Dr. Mamtani adds.

 How is invasive lobular carcinoma detected?